travisnielsen/azuretagsync-js/README.md

 <img src="images/deploy-function-js.png" width=30%>

 ## Configuration and Operation

-NPM packages must be deployed to the server.

 By default, the ```AuditResourceGroups``` function runs once every 4 hours.
 The ```AddTags``` function is triggered by messages placed into the ```resources-to-tag``` queue created earler.
 You can manually initialize the process by clicking the Run button on ```AuditSubscriptionTags``` the portal.
 It is recommended to do this once after the deployment has been completed so that the columns for the ```AuditConfigTable``` are created.